Is CDET a Government-run organisation?

 CDET is a charitable organisation.
 The annual application and renewal fees for the Recognised Awards are invested directly back into the administration and development of the scheme.

 I am a Recognised School.
-Do the teaching staff automatically become Recognised Teachers or Registered Instructors?
+Do the teaching staff automatically become Recognised Teachers?

 No, the Recognised School Award is attached to the organisation itself.
 Members of the teaching staff must apply for their own award if they seek to gain individual recognition.